Don't bug out!

 Eggs more than a quarter inch off the scalp are dead

 False!
-This situation should take in climate and humidty.
-Because there is no way to know when an egg was laid exactly without looking under a microscope you do not know when eggs will or will not hatch.
-To remove to risk of eggs hatching starting the life cycle over again all eggs must be removed.
+Because there is no way to know when an egg was laid without looking under a microscope you do not know when eggs will or will not hatch.
+To remove to risk of eggs hatching and starting the life cycle over again, all eggs must be removed.